dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.3.1b1

+### The SMS id suffix is a name, not a counter
+`HbtnGSMMessage` builds its id from `gsm_number.name` with spaces and hyphens stripped, so it is the phone number itself -- and it can carry a `+`, or be a plain label.
+The v3.3.0 rewrite rule expected `\d+`, and the catch-all accepts only lower case and digits, so anything else matched neither: those entities kept their old id while the platform registered new ones beside them.
+The rule now takes any suffix after `_sms`.

+Because 3.3.0 already shipped, affected installations have both entities.
+The migration's duplicate branch handles that on the next start: the target id exists, so the entry still on the old id is removed rather than renamed onto it.

+### An unmapped old id is now reported
+The failure above is silent by nature -- nothing breaks, an entity is simply left behind. `_uid_scheme_rule` therefore logs a warning when it sees an id still carrying `Mod_`/`Rt_`/`Hub_`/`mod_` that no rule claims.

 ## v3.3.0

 Ships what v3.3.0b1 carried -- the entity ids and their migration, described